ZippyMagician/arsm/README.md

 cargo install --path path/to/repository
 ```
 Please make sure you have [Rust](https://rust-lang.org) installed on your system before running this command.
 Once installed, you can use arsm through the cli.
+## Testing
+Use the command `make` or `make tests` to test every case in `./test_cases`.
+A new case called `N` can be created by:
+ 1. Creating `N.arsm`, which is the program
+ 2. Creating `N.in`, which is the input for the program
+ 3. Creating `N.out`, which is the output the program should return

 ## Example Programs
 Some simple programs written in arsm